FilippoLucchelli/DJI_Image_Processing/README.md

 Preprocessing of images from DJI P4 Multispectral drone.

--Lens distortion correction
+- Lens distortion correction
--Bands alignment with edge detector and ECC Maximization
+- Bands alignment with edge detector and ECC Maximization

 ## Flags